-The follicle tracking scan is the most accurate method to time ovulations and aid couple achieving pregnancy naturally.
+The follicle tracking scan is the most accurate method to time ovulation and aid couple achieving pregnancy naturally.

 Why tracking cycle?

-Follicle stimulating hormone (FSH) and luteinising hormone (LH) are released from the pituitary gland (found at the base of the brain) under control of higher brain centers and feedback from ovarian hormones.
+Follicle-stimulating hormone (FSH) and luteinising hormone (LH) are released from the pituitary gland (found at the base of the brain) under control of higher brain centres and feedback from ovarian hormones.

 These hormones stimulate the immature eggs in the ovary to undergo growth and maturation (follicles).
 This process releases estrogens and progesterone from the maturing follicles, which then stimulates the endometrium (lining of the uterus) so that it is ready to accept a fertilized egg (embryo), to undergo implantation, and hence achieve a pregnancy.

 As the egg matures a cyst called a follicle develops on the ovary, which produces estrogens.
 This follicle, which can be seen and measured on an ultrasound picture of the ovaries, may grow to about 2cm in diameter just before ovulation.
 The estrogens’ effects on the body are usually obvious, particularly by the amount and consistency of mucus discharged from the vagina.